wildxmxtt/spotbot2/README.md

     e.
 In the sidebar, you'll find the OAuth2 go to general.
 Input `http://localhost:5000/callback` in redirects

     f.
-In the sidebar, go to URL Genreator.
+In the sidebar, go to URL Generator.
 Enable both the `bot` and `messages.read` scopes.
 Then enable the following permissions:

     ![Permissions](images/permissions.png)